 Surgery on the eardrum and/or middle ear bones to restore the middle ear hearing mechanism.

-To make an appointment or learn more about the UPMC Ear and Hearing Center, call University Ear, Nose, and Throat Specialists at the:
+To make an appointment with one of our doctors or learn more about us, contact University Ear, Nose, and Throat Specialists at: